 A common sign of aging in many patients, especially women, is the development of varicose veins and/or spider veins.
 For many, these can be the bane of one’s existence as the bulging or dark veins look unsightly and unflattering.
 What’s worse is that some patients may experience tightness, pain, pressure, or other such symptoms in their legs from these veins.
-We at the United Vein and Vascular Centers located in Colorado, Arizona, and several other states throughout the country, want to take a moment to share why you should consider varicose veins treatment options if you experience this too.
+We at the United Vein Centers located in Colorado, Arizona, and several other states throughout the country, want to take a moment to share why you should consider varicose veins treatment options if you experience this too.
 Vein treatments can help to alleviate the symptoms associated with venous diseases, but vein removal is also an option.
 It may sound intimidating at first but rest assured that it’s one of the easiest procedures you could have.

 How Long Does a Varicose Veins Treatment Take?

 When it comes to venous disease treatments, you may be surprised to learn that they are all minimally invasive, meaning surgery is very rarely considered as a treatment, relatively quick, inexpensive, and have little-to-no recovery period.
 Seeing your vein doctor is about as routine as getting your teeth cleaned at the dentist, but how quick are the procedures?